Ahelsamahy/AFP1_project_Music/System plan.md

 ## 1.1 About this document

 Our team accepted a commission to make a fully functional website for people who are interested in music.
-In this online webshop they can start their of becoming a singer or just to practice their hobby.
+In this online webshop they can see artists and their new albums, with the lyrics for their top songs.
+They also can become musicians via creating their own music with our shop that includes all music instruments.
 This document describes the project in detail, including the website's functionality, the team members, their roles and responsibilities, technologies we use in this project, development plans etc.

 ## 1.2 Project Overview: